juanjoiie/Quality-Engineer-Test/README.md

 - Exported Files
 	- Output Folder
 		* ValidateOutputFolder - Script to check if output folder created by the process exists
-		* ValidateEmptyCustomerFile - Script to check if output txt file was generated and exported successfully by the process
+		* ValidateEmptyCustomerFile - Script to check if output txt file was generated and exported by the process
-		* ValidateOnlineRetailSummaryFile - Script to check if output xls file was generated and exported successfully by the process
+		* ValidateOnlineRetailSummaryFile - Script to check if output xls file was generated and exported by the process
 	- Output Sources
 		* EmptyCustomer - Data source step to navigate the txt file
 		* EmptyCustomerCountContent - Script which review if exported txt file contains data